thomasarmel/boolean_function/README.md

 ```

 As you can see, this library provides 3 types of Boolean functions:
 - `BooleanFunction`: for Boolean functions with an arbitrary number of variables (up to 31).
-This is a wrapper for `Box<dyn BooleanFunctionImpl>`.
+This is an enum between `SmallBooleanFunction` and `BigBooleanFunction`.
 - `SmallBooleanFunction`: for Boolean functions with up to 6 variables.
 Internally, the truth table is stored as a `u64`.
 - `BigBooleanFunction`: for Boolean functions with more than 6 variables.
 Internally, the truth table is stored as a `BigUint`.